Working With Volunteers in Fundraising: A Guide

 Guest blog by Sandra Davis of Donorly

 Whether they’re weeding your facility’s flowerbeds, giving tours of your museum, serving on your board, assembling hygiene kits for refugees, or sharing your donation page on social media, volunteers are essential to your nonprofit’s success.
-The dedication and skills they bring to the table—along with their willingness to give their time freely because they love your cause—makes them a valuable asset, especially when it comes to your fundraising efforts.
+The dedication and skills they bring to the table make them valuable assets, especially regarding your fundraising efforts.

-Some nonprofits, however, struggle to integrate their volunteer program into their overall fundraising strategy, especially for large-scale efforts like capital campaigns.
+Some nonprofits, however, struggle to integrate their volunteer program into their overall fundraising strategy.
 That’s why we’ve created this guide with three tips to help you better factor your volunteers into your fundraising:

 - Plan volunteer engagement into your strategy from the beginning.